mongodb/docs/source/reference/replica-status.rst

    <repl-set-member-statuses>`" for an overview of the values included
    in these documents.

-TODO: this is missing the syncedTo field, only present on secondaries (and recovering nodes) that shows who they're syncing from.
+.. status:: rs.status.syncedTo

+   The ``syncedTo`` field is only present on the output of :func:`rs.status()` on :term:`secondary` and recovering members, and holds the hostname of the member from which this instance is syncing.

 .. _repl-set-member-statuses: